MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/configure-inbox.md

 To configure multiple views for the inbox, complete the following steps.

-1. Go to the representative experience profile for which you want to configure a custom view.
+1. Go to the agent experience profile for which you want to configure a custom view.

 1. On the **Inbox** card, select **Edit**.
 The **Inbox** page is displayed.